Exact Bayesian inference for diffusion driven Cox processes: Further topics

-Finally, note that some parameters may eventually appear in both $\eta_1$ and $\eta_2$, that is the case if the model is defined based on a diffusion $Y$ with a diffusion coefficient depending on unknown parameters.
-Estimation of those parameters should be avoided and, given that the diffusion coefficient determines the instant variance of the diffusion, it is reasonable to assume that the data will contain even less information about those parameters when compared to parameters in the drift.
-For that reason, fixing the parameters in the diffusion coefficient, based on the scale of the problem, should be feasible and lead to good results.
-If, however, estimation of those parameter is indispensable, the MCMC algorithm should be devised in terms of $Y=\eta^{-1}(X)$ (the inverse of the Lamperti transform) instead of $X$, so that the centred parametrisation can be considered also for parameters in the diffusion coefficient.
+Finally, note that some parameters may eventually appear in both $\eta_1$ and $\eta_2$.
+That is the case if the model is defined based on a diffusion $Y$ with a diffusion coefficient depending on unknown parameters.
+Estimation of those parameters is more complicated and, in cases where the data is not very informative about them, these should be fixed at reasonable values, according to the scale of the IF.
+One way to possibly improve the estimation of those parameters is to devise the MCMC algorithm in terms of $Y=\eta^{-1}(X)$ (the inverse of the Lamperti transform) instead of $X$, so that the centered parametrization can be considered also for parameters in the diffusion coefficient.
 In practice, the new algorithm will only differ from that in Section \ref{secinf1} in terms of the full conditional distribution of $\theta$.
-Defining $X_i(\theta)=\eta(Y_{\tau_i};\theta)$, $X_{ij}(\theta)=\eta(Y_{s_{ij}};\theta)$ and $X_{t_j}(\theta)=\eta(Y_{t_j};\theta)$, this distribution is given by \begin{theorem} where $\omega$ are the standard Brownian bridges from the diffusion simulation and\\ $\varphi(\omega_{\psi_{k,i,j}};x_{ij-1}(\theta),x_{ij}(\theta))$ is the linear transformation that recovers the bridges of $X$ from the standard BB's. \end{theorem} \begin{thma} See Appendix C. \end{thma}
+Defining $X_i(\theta)=\eta(Y_{\tau_i};\theta)$ and $X_{i,j}(\theta)=\eta(Y_{s_{i,j}};\theta)$, this distribution is given by \begin{theorem} where $\theta_0$ is the current value of $\theta$ in the chain used to simulate $X_{\psi_{i,j,k}}$ and